vmware-tanzu/community-edition/docs/site/content/docs/latest/installer-ref.md

 ### <a id="ui-options"></a> Installer Interface Options

-By default, `tanzu management-cluster create --ui` opens the installer interface locally, at http://127.0.0.1:8080 in your default browser.
+TESTBy default, `tanzu management-cluster create --ui` opens the installer interface locally, at http://127.0.0.1:8080 in your default browser.
 You can use the `--browser` and `--bind` options to control where the installer interface runs:

 - `--browser` specifies the local browser to open the interface in.
 Supported values are `chrome`, `firefox`, `safari`, `ie`, `edge`, or `none`.
 Use `none` with `--bind` to run the interface on a different machine.